The possibility of life on other planets has intrigued thinkers for centuries. Seventh-grade thin...

 Read More →For the first time in almost five decades, there will be no girls varsity basketball team at Altamont.
 Coaches are counting on the grades five through eight programs to keep girls basketball going until varsity is reinstated.
 The Acta Diurna's Richard Terrell has more.

-Read More →The Hill: the two-word phrase which, if you mention it to any Altamont basketball player, they'll know exactly what you mean.
-It's a real obstacle and a symbol.
+Read More →"The Hill": the two-word phrase that any Altamont basketball player will instantly understand.
+It's both real obstacle and a symbol.
 Read on for an insider's view into Altamont varsity boys basketball.

 Read More →How do coaches and players feel about wearing masks?
 Are there any disadvantages?
 The Acta Diurna's Maya Davis interviews Susan Keith, who coaches indoor and outdoor sports, Athletic Director and Coach Stephen Mitchell, and varsity volleyball players Helen Ezelle and Maya DeValk.

-Read More →On September 22nd The Acta Diurna reported on alleged acts of vandalism in The Altamont School tied to the Devious Lick trend on TikTok.
+Read More →On September 22nd, The Acta Diurna reported on alleged acts of vandalism in The Altamont School tied to the Devious Lick trend on TikTok.
 New information from Altamont’s administration suggests that some of the acts of vandalism were "accidents."

 Read More →The Altamont School and Indian Springs School went head-to-head in volleyball Monday night.
 Matches between Indian Springs and Altamont have always been a source of school-wide excitement, the rivalry going back generations.
 Read about the highlights!